iCliniq Logo

 Hello doctor,

 My age is 20 years.
-I am getting irregular periods for every two months.
+I am getting irregular periods every two months.
 My doctor suggested Dronis 20 mg tablet for 24 days.
-My weight is 37 and I did an ultrasound, the report shows PCOD.
+My weight is 82 pounds, and I did an ultrasound; the report shows PCOD.
 I am having mild acne on my face.
 Can I use Dronis 20 mg?
-Does it have any side-effects such as in future infertility?
+Does it have any side effects, such as infertility in the future?

 Hi,